MerginMaps/mobile/README.md

 To setup your development environment, read [INSTALL](./INSTALL.md)

-New sub-project 'gallery' app is used to develop/design all UI components, used in the Mergin Maps app
+New subproject 'gallery' app is used to develop/design all UI components, used in the Mergin Maps app

 ### Code conventions